 Freshwater Vs. Saltwater

-I personally won’t leave my jet ski in salt water for even a couple of days; the salt water can corrode things fast.
+I won’t leave my jet ski in saltwater for more than two days; the saltwater will corrode things fast.

-If it’s freshwater like a lake, I’ve been known to keep my ski in the water for a week or two.
+If it’s freshwater, like a lake, I’ve been known to keep my jet ski in the water for a week.
 Freshwater lacks many of the strong minerals like salt that can corrode metal components and destroy your watercraft.

-To give you an idea on why you should not leave your jet ski in the water 24/7 even if it’s fresh water is to look at the image at the top.
-That ski was left in fresh water non-stop and you can see all the corrosion and scum that built upon it.
+To give you an idea of why you should not leave your jet ski in the water 24/7 even if it’s freshwater, look at the image below.
+That ski was left in freshwater non-stop, and you can see all the corrosion and scum that built upon it.
 It’s so bad that the green anti-freeze is leaking out of it because it is so corroded.